-In 2017, the proportion of overweight children and adolescents aged 6-12’ in Switzerland was 11.7%, and that of the obese ones was 3.3%, with no major differences between girls and boys.
-There were no relevant age differences in any of the weight groups by body mass index (BMI).
-Over time, the proportions of overweight (1999: 14.5%; 2017: 11.7%) and obese children and adolescents (1999: 2.2%; 2017: 3.3%) have remained relatively stable.
+In 2023, the proportion of overweight children and adolescents aged 6-12 in Switzerland was 11.9%, and the proportion of the obese ones was 2.7%.
+There were no relevant age or gender differences in any of the weight groups by body mass index (BMI).
+The proportions of overweight and obese children and adolescents have remained relatively stable over time.

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).